Professional Pathways for Teachers

-- foster open and collaborative campus cultures that focus on instructional growth, supportive and contextual feedback, and the development of individual and school-wide practices that more effectively improve student learning;
+- fosters open and collaborative campus cultures that focus on instructional growth, supportive and contextual feedback, and the development of individual and school-wide practices that more effectively improve student learning;

-- incorporate multiple measures of teacher effectiveness including in- and out-of-classroom indicators, student learning growth, and teacher self-reflection; and
+- incorporates multiple measures of teacher effectiveness including in- and out-of-classroom indicators, student learning growth, teacher self-reflection; and

-- offer professional learning that links to evaluation results.
+- offers professional learning that links to evaluation results.

 The PPfT Compensation Framework is base-building, which means it adds permanent pay increases to a teacher’s base salary.
 Teachers will enter the system at their current base salary that is based on their teaching experience to honor their years of experience.
 This framework does not impact stipends or board approved raises.
 Teachers will still be able to earn all district approved stipends and raises.

 The framework builds the base through a point system.
 Teachers will earn professional points each year.
 Points are cumulative and determine the amount of the base increase.
-Teachers can earn points from five elements: Service, Appraisal, Professional Development Unit, Leadership Pathways, and Leadership Pathways Plus 1.
+Teachers can earn points from five elements: Service, Appraisal, Professional Development Unit, Leadership Pathways, and Leadership Pathways +3.